 Do you know how much you’ll be paying in Medicare Part D premiums?
-When you enroll in a Part D plan, you can get help paying for your prescription drugs.
-You may think your monthly premium is a fixed number, but your annual tax return can actually affect how much you pay in the end.2
+When you enroll in a Medicare Part D plan, you can get help paying for your prescription drugs.1 You may think your monthly premium is a fixed number, but your annual tax return can affect how much you pay in the end.2

 Medicare Part D offers prescription drug coverage for those who qualify.
 Most of these plans require a monthly premium payment that can vary based on the plan you choose.
 The amount you pay in premiums can alter what you pay out of pocket for your medications.

 But just because you are paying a set amount for your plan’s premium doesn't mean that it's the amount you'll pay each month.

 Your yearly income also factors into your monthly premium rate, depending on the amount you report in your IRS tax returns from two years ago.
 It also considers if you file individually, jointly, or married and separated.

 What Is the Average Medicare Part D Premium?